APPFL/APPFL/examples/vsim/README.md

 ## Modes

-- `async` keeps up to `max_concurrency` clients virtually in flight.
+- `async` keeps up to `max_in_flight` clients virtually in flight.
 A min-heap orders completion events, and updates reach the APPFL server in virtual arrival order.
 This reconstructs asynchronous completion order and staleness although local training is physically serial.
+Note that every arrival aggregates on its own: `max_in_flight` bounds outstanding updates, it is not a quorum.
-- `sync_count` dispatches M clients and aggregates the first K virtual completions.
+- `sync_count` dispatches `participants_per_round` clients and aggregates the
+  first `min_responses` virtual completions.
 Remaining completions are discarded for that round.
 - `sync_window` aggregates clients that finish within a virtual-time window.
 A minimum response count and optional hard deadline control whether the round is accepted or skipped.